Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News31/05/2023

-Türkiye will celebrate the 100th anniversary of its republic this year.
-First as Türkiye’s prime minister and then as president, Recep Tayyip Erdogan has been at the political helm of the republic for a fifth of that century.
-His victory in the second round of presidential elections on May 28th gives him another five years in power.
+Turkey will celebrate 100 years of republicanism this year.
+First as prime minister and then as president, Recep Tayyip Erdogan has been the political leader of the republic for a fifth of that century.
+His victory in the presidential runoff election on May 28th gives him another five years in power.

-That Erdogan has managed to overcome what is arguably the biggest test of his political career is remarkable given Türkiye’s struggling economy and lingering public anger over the government’s response to the February earthquake that killed at least 50,000 people.
-So what does Erdogan’s victory mean for the future of Turkey and, more broadly, the world?
+That Erdogan has managed to overcome arguably the biggest challenge to his political career is remarkable given Turkey’s struggling economy and lingering public anger over the government’s response to the February earthquake that killed at least 50,000 people.
+So what does Erdogan’s victory mean for the future of Turkey and the wider world?
 That is the question on many people’s minds.

 What does Erdogan's victory mean for Türkiye and the world? - 1